xyfir/rword/README.md

 ## rword.shuffle()

 Shuffles both the global words and pool arrays.
-This method can most likely be ignored as it is automatically called on first run and then every 10-30 mimnutes after.
+This method can most likely be ignored as it is automatically called on first run and then every 10 to 30 minutes after.

 # How are the words generated?